3 Major Reasons Why Your Remote Recruitment Agency Needs Monitoring

 Employee dissatisfaction is guaranteed if you monitor your agency without their consent.

-2. Make a Presentation about Agency Monitoring
+2. Make a Presentation About Agency Monitoring

-Lead with how employee monitoring will benefit the company and, more crucially, how it will benefit your employees’ life at work.
+Explain how employee monitoring will benefit the company and, more crucially, how it will benefit your employees’ life at work.

 This makes it feel more like a collaborative, democratic decision rather than a top-down dictatorial decision.